Here are some tips on how write the best TEFL / TESOL resume and how to tailor it to get the job you want.

-This should be evident, but make sure you review your resume and cover letter for all grammar and spelling or syntax errors.
+This should be evident, but review your resume and cover letter for all grammar and spelling or syntax errors.

-You’ll instantly notice errors that you may not have noticed on the computer.
-This is because it’s like looking at a brand new document!
+You will instantly notice errors that you may not have noticed on the computer.
+This is because it is like looking at a brand new document!

 Make Your Resume Visually Appealing

 Start out with the format.
-If you’re unsure where to start with the format, take a look at this site that helps you to build your perfect resume.
+If you are unsure where to start with the format, take a look at this site that helps you to build your perfect resume.